Relational Recovery Centre

 Groups

 Participating in one of our small group workshops/retreats will provide the opportunity for you to take a deeper dive into your own healing and recovery.
-All our workshops are tailored to address a specific need, whether that is addiction, betrayal trauma or post-traumatic growth (for individuals and/or couples).
+All our workshops are tailored to address a specific need, whether that is CSBD, betrayal trauma or post-traumatic growth (for individuals and/or couples).
 Attending one of our workshops/retreats will help you move forward with more clarity and connection and a deeper understanding of yourself, your environment and the steps required to move into a better tomorrow.

 Real Experiences

-“It was a meaningful and deeply connecting weekend.
+It was a meaningful and deeply connecting weekend.
 Thank you so much.
 The other participants helped provide a supportive and safe environment to learn from each other and be empowered together.
-Thank you Women’s Healing Sanctuary for providing a calming place that truly reflects its name.”
+Thank you Women's Healing Sanctuary for providing a calming place that truly reflects its name.

-“Thank you for facilitating the workshop and holding space for us.
+Thank you for facilitating the workshop and holding space for us.
 Also for the warm-hearted hospitality and delicious food, and for the amazing women who I shared the experience with.

 I am blessed and full of gratitude to have walked this seemingly small but significant part of the journey with them.
+It was an amazing weekend.

 Frequently asked questions